New York City

 with costumes by Miho K. Morinoue

 .
-It left the audience positively breathless and at the finale there were cries of Bravo
+It left the audience positively breathless and at the finale there were cries of Bravo and Brava.

 The extremely polite and professional staff served dinner, a choice of Braised Short Ribs with garlic mashed potatoes, baby vegetables with a port wine reduction or Seared Pave of Salmon with sautéed spinach in a red wine butter sauce.
 Both dishes were received with major thumbs up and the short ribs fans and the salmon favors wound up switching plates and taste testing - verdict - unanimous agreement that the fare was all first class.

 Following a divine chocolate cake with strawberry coulis, many of the guests opted for a walk up the grand staircase for a breath of air and the chance to catch one of the city's most sweeping panoramic views.
 Several hundred others had a similar idea and guests crowded around the cocktail tables and basked in the warmth of the overhead heaters.
 For those who wanted a bit more heat, management graciously provided a bright red floor length Snuggie.
 Soon the beautiful rooftop garden was dotted with monk like figures enjoying the rare opportunity to be on a roof in mid-winter!

 led a Latin Dance Class following dessert and gave the attendees a chance to brush up on their twirls and swirls.

 The Harbor Latin Big Band under the direction of Louis Bauzó